agdestein/NeuralClosureTutorials/README.md

     1. Select a location for where you want the folder
     1. Open the cloned repository
+1. *Activate the project:* A notification should pop up asking you about the environment.
+If not, click on the `v1.9` environment symbol in the bottom bar of VSCode, or, alternatively, open the command palette (`Ctrl`/`Cmd` + `Shift` + `P`), start typing `julia`, and select `Julia: Change current environment`.
+   Set the environment to `NeuralClosure`.
 1. In the file explorer (`Ctrl`/`Cmd` + `Shift` + `E`), you should see the files.
 Open `generated/burgers.ipynb`.
    Execute the notebook one cell at the time with `Shift` + `Enter`.
    Output and plots should appear below each cell.
+   Start with uncommenting and executing the cell with `Pkg.instantiate()`, which will install the local dependencies.

 Note: If you do not like the notebook format, you can alternatively open the source script `burgers.jl` or the markdown file `generated/burgers.md`.
 Both